Nathin-Dolphin/OOP-Repository/README.md

 		Implement method to automatically find and download the needed json files via URLs

 	## Version 3.0 Features:
+		Put PokemonSearch into its own repository
 		Implement option to search by weaknessess
-		Allow PokedexWriter to modify already existing files and add size and weight
+		Allow PokedexWriter to modify already existing files and add size and weight Implement option to search by size and weight